 Getting your products listed on the Shopping tab

 Eligible merchants can use Shopify’s Google & YouTube app to get set up.
 The first step is to follow the checklist to make sure you meet all of the Google Merchant Center requirements.
 You can choose any Comparison Shopping Services via the CSS dashboard available in the Google Merchant Center.

 Once you have synced your product feed to Google Merchant Center and your products are approved, they can appear in relevant search results.

-There are also several steps you can take to optimize your listings in the Shopping tab and improve their discoverability:
+There are also several steps you can take to optimize your listings and improve their discoverability:

 - Make sure your product and store information is detailed and up to date.